menu

 Setting & Lifestyle

-Hometown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hometown doesn't have a public transportation system that people use for their commute.

 Demographics